 The Family Medicine Center is within easy walking distance of both medical centers, where meals are provided for the residents.

-Bismarck/Hettinger Rural Track Family Medicine Program
+Bismarck/Hettinger Rural Track Family Medicine

-The Hettinger Rural Training Track of the UND School of Medicine and Health Sciences Center for Family Medicine in Bismarck is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+The Hettinger Rural Training Track of the UND School of Medicine & Health Sciences Center for Family Medicine in Bismarck is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 The program accepted its first resident in 2014 and is approved to accept up to two residents per year.
 The core program is located in Bismarck and has graduated more than 130 physicians.
-Both the Bismarck core program and the rural training site in Hettinger are administered by the UND School of Medicine and Health Sciences.
+Both the Bismarck core program and the rural training site in Hettinger are administered by the UND School of Medicine & Health Sciences.
 Both programs are three-year programs and accept residents annually the National Resident Matching Program (NRMP).

 The programs are well-respected by all sponsoring hospitals in the two communities–Sanford Health, St. Alexius Medical Center, and West River Health Regional Medical Center–and enjoy the support of the local teaching faculty.